MINISTRY OF PETROLEUM & NATURAL GAS

 Application for Renewal: To renew the licence, the licensee must:

-Submit the renewal application in the appropriate form
+- Submit the renewal application in the appropriate form (Form VII, VIII, IX, or X).

-at least 30 days before the licence expires.
-If submitted on time,
+- Submission Deadline: The application for renewal must be submitted at least 30 days before the licence expires.
+If submitted on time, the licence will be considered valid until the renewal is granted or refused.

-renewal fee will be refunded after deducting the fee for the period
+- Refund for Refused Renewal: If the licence renewal is refused, the renewal fee will be refunded after deducting the fee for the period the licence was to be renewed until the refusal date.

 -